 When pedestrians are walking, they often think that because they can see cars, the drivers in the cars can see them.
 While this is the case when drivers are paying attention and driving carefully, when they aren’t, drivers can hit pedestrians and cause potentially fatal accidents.
 If you or a loved one was hurt in a pedestrian accident, you may be handling debilitating injuries and damages.
 There are people you can turn to for help.
 McMath Woods P.A. has an experienced Fayetteville pedestrian accident lawyer who will fight for your right to fair compensation.

 Going through the legal process may seem daunting, but your compensation can be the key to your recovery.
 As medical expenses and missing work start to cause financial stress, you can have peace of mind that your compensation will help you pay medical bills, afford future care, and cover the wages for the work you’ve had to miss.
 Our firm fiercely advocates for those who were wrongfully injured.
+The pedestrian accident attorney will do everything to maximize your compensation so you can recover.

 How Does Negligence Result in Pedestrian Accidents?